empyreanx/obj-viewer/README.md

 You must have OpenGL, FreeGLUT, SDL_image, CMake, and a C++ compiler installed.
 Additionally, you must manually set the OpenGL link directory in CMakeLists.txt (find_package(OpenGL) is broken).

-To build the project run the following command:
+To build the project, run the following command:

 *$ cmake . && make*

+## Installation

+To install the executable, run the following command:

+*$ sudo make install*

 ## Usage

 To view a model, enter the following command:

-*$ bin/obj-viewer FILE*
+*$ obj-viewer FILE*

 where *FILE* is the path of the OBJ file.
-You must run this command from the project directory in order for the shaders to be found.

 The model should then be displayed in a window.
 Use the arrow keys rotate the model.
 Escape quits the program.

 ## License